2026 Call for Contributions

 • Name and email addresses of the authors

-• A short abstract of fewer than 300 characters (including spaces)
+• A short abstract of less than 300 characters (including spaces)

-• A long abstract of fewer than 350 words
+• A long abstract of less than 350 words

 • Any audio-visual equipment requirements you have